 Typically most chefs frown at the idea of using dried herbs, but I personally make an exception with these 3 types of dried oreganos found in the area … Mexican, Dominican and Greek.
 Prior to my new-found oregano awareness I thought it was just an Italian herb to use in my pasta sauce.

-Because of Astoria’s large Greek population, Greek oregano is quite available in most international and Greek specific food markets.
+Because of the large Greek population in Astoria, Queens, Greek oregano is quite available in most international and Greek specific food markets.
 It has a light, sweet aroma and is the staple ingredient in Souvlaki chicken served from numerous street carts.

 Mexican oregano can found in tiny plastic packages at any Mexican market and is actually a different plant.
 Its flavor is more rustic, less sweet and pairs better with spicy food and/or cumin, which is why I use it in my Chipotle Chicken and White Bean Chili.

 Dominican oregano is darker in color, more savory and quite pungent.
 Because of the more robust nature of this oregano, I feel that it works exceptionally well with dark meat … chicken leg parts, wings, beef and darker cuts of pork.
 I suggest using this in my Rice with Pigeon Peas, Adobo Roasted Pork Shoulder, and my Honey Adobo Drumsticks.